-COMMUNITY FACILITIES GOALS AND OBJECTIVES
+Community Facilities Goals and Strategies

 The Town anticipates an increased demand for recreation facilities, maintenance and expansion of existing community facilities.
 The Town is committed to managing the development and expansion of its infrastructure to serve current and future residents as well as providing a diversity of recreation facilities.
 It is also committed to providing an exceptional level of safety and security for its residents.
 As such, the Town has adopted the following goal, policies and strategies: